IMPORTANT NOTICE REGARDING CIC ADMISSIONS

 Admissions to the Master of Science in Government Information Leadership (M.S.
 GIL) program with concentrations in CFO, CIO, Cyber-L, Cyber Security (Cyber-S) and ITPM are closed.
 No new applications will be accepted.

-Admissions to the Chief Information Officer Leadership Development Program (CIO-LDP) Spring 2020 Cohort are open to new applicants and existing CIC students.
+Admissions to the Chief Information Officer Leadership Development Program (CIO-LDP) are closed.
+No new applications will be accepted.

 The CIC is in the process of changing its mission to more closely align with the new NDU mission.
 Consequently, the CIC is in the process of transforming its curriculum to align with the new CIC and NDU mission.
 The curricular revision is not yet complete, but it will be substantially different from current CIC offerings.
 The CIC intends to teach out the existing certificate and degree curriculum in a reasonable time frame.
 The estimated time to teach out the existing curriculum is three years with completion expected by Spring 2021.

 The CIC realizes that it is unrealistic to expect new M.S. and Certificate students to complete all program requirements by Spring 2021.
-Thus, Fall 2019 Admissions will be restricted according to the guidance above.
+Thus, admissions will be restricted according to the guidance above.

 Please note that all courses are taken for graduate credit.
 Thus, all students are required to be admitted to a program prior to registering for a course.
 Please complete the admissions process before submitting a course request.